simonambridge/Oracle_to_Cassandra/README.md

 In Cassandra we will create the following tables:
 <ul>
   <li>
-    A table for employees, similar to HR.EMPLOYEES but without the foreign keys to JOB_ID, MANAGER_ID and DEPARTMENT_ID.
+    A table for employees, similar to HR.EMPLOYEES but dropping the columns containing the foreign keys JOB_ID, MANAGER_ID and DEPARTMENT_ID.These relationships will be satisfied using tables designed around the queries.
   </li>
   <li>
     We will replace the HR.DEPARTMENTS lookup table - we will use EMPLOYEES_BY_DEPARTMENT with a PK on DEPARTMENT_ID, clustered on EMPLOYEE_ID